 Start Supplemental Information

-A summary of the events that occurred since Commerce published these results, as well as a full discussion of the issues raised by parties for this final determination, may be found in the Issues and Decision Memorandum, which is hereby adopted by this notice.
+A summary of the events that occurred since Commerce published these Preliminary Results, as well as a full discussion of the issues raised by parties for this final determination, may be found in the Issues and Decision Memorandum.

 The Issues and Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at https://access.trade.gov and it is available to all parties in the Central Records Unit, Room B8024 of the main Department of Commerce building.
+ACCESS is available to registered users at https://access.trade.gov.
 In addition, a complete version of the Issues and Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/index.html.
 The signed and electronic versions of the Issues and Decision Memorandum are identical in content.

 Scope of the Order

-The scope of this order covers large liquid dielectric power transformers (LPTs) having a top power handling capacity greater than or equal to 60,000 kilovolt amperes (60 megavolt amperes), whether assembled or unassembled, complete or incomplete.
+The scope of this order covers large liquid dielectric power transformers having a top power handling capacity greater than or equal to 60,000 kilovolt amperes (60 megavolt amperes), whether assembled or unassembled, complete or incomplete.
 The merchandise subject to the order is currently classified in the Harmonized Tariff Schedule of the United States at subheadings 8504.23.0040, 8504.23.0080, and 8504.90.9540.
-For a complete description of the scope of the order, see Appendix I to this notice.
+For a complete description of the scope of the order, see the accompanying Issues and Decision Memorandum.

 Analysis of Comments Received

 All issues raised in the case and rebuttal briefs by parties to this administrative review are addressed in the Issues and Decision Memorandum.
-For a list of the issues raised by parties, see Appendix II to this notice.
+For a list of the issues raised by parties, see the appendix to this notice.

 Changes Since the Preliminary Results

-Commerce has made no changes to the Preliminary Results.
-As stated in the Preliminary Results, we found that the application of total facts otherwise available with adverse inferences, for Hyosung's and Hyundai's weighted-average dumping margin, pursuant to sections 776(a) and (b) of the Tariff Act of 1930, as amended, (the Act), was warranted.
-Further, we continue to find that a reasonable method for determining the rate for the three companies not selected for individual examination is to use the rate applied to the mandatory respondents (i.e., Hyosung and Hyundai) in this administrative review.
+Commerce has made no changes to the Preliminary Results with respect to Hyundai.
+As stated in the Preliminary Results, we found that the application of total facts otherwise available, with adverse inferences, to Hyundai's weighted-average dumping margin, pursuant to sections 776(a) and (b) of the Tariff Act of 1930, as amended (the Act), was warranted.

 Final Results of the Review